-The Commission urgently brings to the notice of the Security Council the fact that a serious food shortage, with the threat of starvation, is imminent in Palestine.
-The steps which should have been taken by now to place orders for essential foods and to make arrangements for their air tent have not been taken.
+1. The Commission urgently brings to the notice of the Security Council the fact that a serious food shortage, with the threat of starvation, is imminent in Palestine.
+The steps which should have been taken by now to place orders for essential foods and to make arrangement for their shipment have not been taken.

-This situation is the result, on the one hand, of the decision of the Mandatory Power to provide only the amount of food necessary to cover normal consumption needs until 15 May and, on the other hand, of the absence of means at the disposal of the Commission for the financing of food purchases.
+2. This situation is the result, on the one hand, of the decision of the Mandatory Power to provide only the amount of food necessary to cover normal consumption needs until 15 May and, on the other hand, of the absence of means at the disposal of the Commission for the financing of food purchases.

-The interruption of food supplies which this situation implies can only be remedied now by emergency measures or to divest to Palestine cereals already purchased and in process of shipment to other areas.
+3. The interruption of food supplies which this situation applies can only be remedied now by emergency measures to divert to Palestine cereals already purchased and in process of shipment to other areas.

-Not only is there an interruption in the flow of food imports, but on 15 May the existing arrangements for internal warehousing and distribution will come to an end.
-The manner in which this situation has developed and the steps which the Commission has taken since early in February to find a solution are sat out in the following pages of this report.
+4. Not only is there an interruption in the flow of food imports, but on 15 May the existing arrangements for internal warehousing and distribution will come to an end.

+5. The manner in which this situation has developed and the steps which the Commission has taken since early in February to find a solution are set out in the following pages of this report.